 - 4.1 DEFINITION OF DRAFT REPORTS.
 A draft report is a formal written proposal consisting of sections and paragraphs that detail a committee's deliberations and recommendations on a particular topic.
 The report may include resolutions that the reporting body recommends for adoption by the body that receives the report.
 Reports must include an Executive Summary (rule 4.7). - 4.2 DRAFT REPORTS.
-Draft reports may be submitted to the Committee Secretariat for approval at any time during the Conference, - In order for a draft report to be considered, it must be organized in content and flow, have a minimum of 25 percent of the delegations in attendance listed as sponsors, and the approval of the Special Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Special Rapporteur, draft reports shall be processed in the order in which they are received, - Limited copies of the full text of the draft report shall be issued to the committee, and a copy of the Executive Summary shall be distributed to all delegations as soon as feasible, - Only one draft report per topic area shall be accepted for consideration by the Special Rapporteur, - Once a draft report is on the floor for discussion, additional sponsors may only be added to that draft report with the consent of the original sponsors, - Once a vote has been taken on any part of a draft report, including a contested amendment, it becomes the property of the body, and no additional sponsors or friendly amendments may be added, - Friendly amendments (rule 4.6) do not limit the addition of sponsors as above, - See also Closure of Debate (rule 7.4) and Consideration of Draft Reports (rule 7.14), - Objections or reservations to the report shall be included in the text of the report, and - Objections to the report must be in writing and may be submitted before or after the final vote on the report, and - The default method of voting for reports shall be Adoption by Consensus (rule 5.3).
+Draft reports may be submitted to the Committee Secretariat for approval at any time during the Conference, - For a draft report to be considered, it must be organized in content and flow, have a minimum of 35 percent of the delegations in attendance listed as sponsors, and the approval of the Special Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Special Rapporteur, draft reports shall be processed in the order in which they are received, - Limited copies of the full text of the draft report shall be issued to the committee, and a copy of the Executive Summary shall be distributed to all delegations as soon as feasible, - Only one draft report per topic area shall be accepted for consideration by the Special Rapporteur, - Once a draft report is on the floor for discussion, additional sponsors may only be added to that draft report with the consent of the original sponsors, - Any Resolutions adopted by the committee on the topic of the report will be automatically included in Section III of the report, including after the adoption of the report or executive summary, - Once a vote has been taken on any part of a draft report, including a contested amendment, it becomes the property of the body, and no additional sponsors or friendly amendments may be added, - Friendly amendments (rule 4.6) do not limit the addition of sponsors as above, - See also Closure of Debate (rule 7.4) and Consideration of Draft Reports (rule 7.14), - Objections or reservations to the report shall be included in the text of the report, and - Objections to the report must be in writing and may be submitted before or after the final vote on the report, and - The default method of voting for reports shall be Adoption by Consensus (rule 5.3).
 If there is any objection, the Committee will proceed with a substantive vote, which requires a simple majority for passage.

 - 4.3 DEFINITION OF DRAFT RESOLUTIONS.
 A draft resolution is a written proposal consisting of at least one preambular and one operative clause. - 4.4 Draft Resolutions.
-Draft resolutions may be submitted to the Committee Secretariat for approval at any time during the Conference, - For a draft resolution to be considered, it must be organized in content and flow, in the proper format, have a minimum of 25 percent of the delegations in attendance listed as sponsors, and the signature of the Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Rapporteur, draft resolutions shall be processed in the order in which they are received and distributed to all delegations as soon as feasible.
+Draft resolutions may be submitted to the Committee Secretariat for approval at any time during the Conference, - For a draft resolution to be considered, it must be organized in content and flow, in the proper format, have a minimum of 35 percent of the delegations in attendance listed as sponsors, and the signature of the Rapporteur, - The final required number of sponsors will be determined by the Rules Committee at conference registration and announced at the opening of each committee session, - After acceptance by the Rapporteur, draft resolutions shall be processed in the order in which they are received and distributed to all delegations as soon as feasible.